FSoft-AI4Code/DocChecker/README.md

 # Playground
 We provide an interface for DocChecker at the [link](http://4.193.50.237:5000/).
-The demostration can be found at [Youtube](https://youtu.be/KFbyaSf2I3c).
+The demonstration can be found at [Youtube](https://youtu.be/KFbyaSf2I3c).

 # Citing Us
-More details can be found in our [paper](https://arxiv.org/abs/).
+More details can be found in our [paper](https://arxiv.org/abs/2306.06347).
 If you use this code or our package, please consider citing us:

 ```bibtex